Metatab/metapack/docs/source/GettingStarted.rst

 The origin should usually be a second level internet domain, such as 'metatab.org'.

-This command will create a directory names :file:`metatab.org-tutorial`, which will contain a :file:`metadata.csv` file, the Metatab-formated metadata file for the package.
+The :strong:`-E` option will generate example data, and the :strong:`-L` option will create a :file:`pylib` directory that hold some python code for generating rows.

-If you need to change the name of the package later, you can edityt the identifiying terms int the metadata file.
+If you need to change the name of the package later, you can edit the identifiying terms in the metadata file.
 After setting the ``Dataset``, ``Origin``, ``Version``, ``Time`` or ``Space`` and saving the file, , run ``metapack -u`` to update ``Name``:

 .. code-block:: bash

+	$ cd metatab.org-tutorial
-    $ mp pack -u
+	$ mp update -n
 	Changed Name
 	Name is:  metatab.org-tutorial-2018-1

-Otherwize, you will usually still want to edit the file to set the `Title` and `Description` terms.
+Otherwise, you will usually still want to edit the file to set the `Title` and `Description` terms.

 Adding Data References